top of page

 By embracing AI, Repurpose enhanced its operational efficiency, maintained its commitment to sustainability, and strengthened its position in a competitive market.

-Notable Changes in AI (2023-2024)
+Notable Changes in AI (2024-2025)

-1. Generative AI Goes Mainstream
+1. Generative AI Becomes Widely Adopted

 2. AI Becomes a Core Business Strategy